 Next competition was the 60-feet Speed Climb where in the lumberjacks climbed a 60-feet-tall cedar pole using steel-core climbing ropes and spurs and then came down slithering.
 While descending, the lumberjacks had to touch the pole once every 15 feet.

 This was followed by Double Buck Sawing where two sawyers working as a team with a two-man bucking saw had to cut through a 20-inch-diameter pine log.

-The next event was Axe throwing where the lumberjacks threw an axe at a target, attempting to hit the bulls eye as near as possible in the allowed five throws for a maximum score of 25.
+Next event was Axe throwing where the lumberjacks threw an axe at a target, attempting to hit the bulls eye as near as possible in the allowed five throws for a maximum score of 25.
 The target was a three feet diameter circle, consisting of five rings four inches wide.
-The scoring was based on where the axe struck with the outside ring worth one point, the next one in worth two, then three, then four and finally the bulls eye worth five points.
-The distance of the throwing line to the target was 21 feet.
+Scoring was based on where the axe struck with the outside ring worth one point, the next one in worth two, then three, then four and finally the bulls eye worth five points.
+Distance of the throwing line to the target was 21 feet.
 In case the thrower stepped over the throwing line, or the axe did not lodge correctly on the target, he got no points.

-The final event was Logrolling, also known as Birling.
-Two lumberjacks from opposing teams stepped onto a floating log and started the roll and spin it rapidly in the water with their feet.
-They would stop it suddenly by digging into the log with special caulked birling shoes and a reverse motion to maneuver their adversary off balance and into the water, a feat called ‘wetting’.
+Final event was Logrolling, also known as Birling.
+Two lumberjacks from opposing teams stepped onto a floating log and started the roll and spin it rapidly in water with their feet.
+They would stop it suddenly by digging into the log with special caulked birling shoes and a reverse motion to maneuver their adversary off balance and into water, a feat called ‘wetting’.
 Dislodging an opponent constituted a fall.

 The Lumberjack Show reflected upon North America’s rich logging history and came to life with thrilling displays of strength and agility.
 The show in fact honours an industry that was the backbone of Ketchikan’s economy from the late 50s to the 80s.